Marsmollows/alx-system_engineering-devops/0x01-shell_permissions/README.md

 13-change_group - CHange the group owner of hello to school Additional tasks:
-100-change_owner_and_group - change the owner to vincent and group owner to staff
+100-change_owner_and_group - change the owner to vincent and group owner to staff 101-symbolic_link_permissions - change the permissions for soft links